 You may have found some peace, finally.
 But you are sure it won’t last.
 As a result, you put your happiness on hold because you are sure that peace will be shattered so why get all cuddled up with it when you know it won’t last?

 The truth is, you can’t enjoy it if you are always waiting for the other shoe to drop.
 And why do that?
-Happiness is not this forever eutopia, a field full of daisies that you skip through with the perfect other carrying a basket of muffins and money.
+Happiness is not this forever eutopia, a field full of daisies that you skip through with a basket of muffins and money.
 It’s not a forever home because all emotions are temporary.
 Stuff happens and life is about grabbing moments of happiness and laughter and enjoying them, later becoming moments of reflection.

 Whenever I do guided imagery and it suggests going back to somewhere I remember that was a time of great happiness and I do have a library from which to choose.
 Usually, I go back to a trip to Vienna in the nineties.
 My husband and I were on his business trip.
 He had to work during the day and I toured alone at that time.
 At night, we got together with some of the conference attendees from all over the world.
 And the final night was a dinner celebration at a castle in Vienna with royalty (I hadn’t known there was royalty in Vienna.)
 We ended up at the best table.
 And not the table with royalty but just a perfect match of people.